What is PCOS?

 Why do women with PCOS have trouble with their menstrual cycle?

-Each month, a collection of multiple eggs start to mature in a woman’s ovaries but usually only one becomes mature or dominant.
-In women with PCOS, the ovary doesn’t receive the correct signals from the pituitary to produce the hormones it needs for any of the eggs to fully mature.
+Each month, a collection of multiple eggs start to mature in the ovaries but usually only one becomes mature or dominant.
+In people with PCOS, the ovary doesn’t receive the correct signals from the pituitary to produce the hormones it needs for any of the eggs to fully mature.
 Some researchers think this is because of high insulin levels which interrupts the normal signals to grow eggs.
 Follicles containing eggs start to grow but do not receive the correct signals.
 The follicles stop growing or arrest and become atretic remaining as small cystic areas seen on ultrasound.
 Since no egg matures or is released, ovulation does not occur and the hormone progesterone is not made.
-Without progesterone, a woman’s menstrual cycle is irregular or absent.
+Without progesterone, the menstrual cycle is irregular or absent.
 The small arrested or atretic follicles produce male hormones with contribute to the symptoms of PCOS.

 How is PCOS treated?